 In June 2014, the FASB issued ASU No. 2014-10, which eliminates the concept of a development stage entity, or DSE, in its entirety from GAAP.
 Under existing guidance, DSEs are required to report incremental information, including inception-to-date financial information, in their financial statements.
 A DSE is an entity devoting substantially all of its efforts to establishing a new business and for which either planned principal operations have not yet commenced or have commenced but there has been no significant revenues generated from that business.
 Entities classified as DSEs will no longer be subject to these incremental reporting requirements after adopting ASU No. 02014-10.
 ASU No. 2014-10 is effective for fiscal years beginning after December 15, 2014, with early adoption permitted.
 Retrospective application is required for the elimination of incremental DSE disclosure.
 Prior to the issuance of ASU No. 2014-10, the Company had met the definition of a DSE since its inception.
-The Company elected to adopt this ASU early and, therefore, it has eliminated the incremental disclosures previously required of DSEs, starting with this Quarterly Report on Form 10-Q.
+The Company elected to adopt this ASU early and, therefore, it has eliminated the incremental disclosures previously required of DSEs, starting with the Quarterly Report on Form 10-Q for the quarter ended June 30, 2014 (File No. 001-36352), which was filed with the SEC on August 11, 2014.